Enjoy the stunning sunsets, iconic blue domes, and bustling villages on the beautiful island of Santorini.

 Santorini is famous for its magical sunsets.
 The village of Oia, on the northern tip of the island, is a hugely popular sunset viewing site due to the uninterrupted view of the sun as it finally sinks below the horizon.
 From further south down at the caldera edge, the last of the setting sun can be obscured by the islands of Nea Kameni and Thirasia.

 The beaches are unique: the most famous are Perissa, Kamari and the Red Beach.
 Perissa and Kamari have a large and endless black sandy beach while the famous Red beach of Greece is composed of black and red volcanic rocks.

 In addition to Oia, Santorini has other captivating clifftop villages that are worth exploring: Fira, Messaria and Imerovigli.

-Pretty white box houses clinging to the Cliffside
+Pretty white box houses clinging to the cliffside

-Sunset whilst dining on fresh fish in the village of Fira
+Spectacular sunsets whilst dining on fresh fish in the village of Fira

 Enjoy the arrival to Santorini by ferry with open decks